goldn light shines on a long, winding road.

 The Retirement Security Fund (RSF)

 The Retirement Security Fund is a medical expense benefit for Local 27 members.
 Every eligible retiring member of Local 27 receives a monthly benefit to help pay for one of the most significant costs in retirement: medical expenses.
-The benefit lasts for seven years, and the money is deposited into your RSF account once every quarter.
-You can use the funds in your RSF for insurance premium reimbursements and/or reimbursement for other qualified out-of-pocket medical expenses.
+The benefit lasts for seven years, and funds are deposited into your RSF account quarterly.
+You can use the funds in your RSF for insurance premium reimbursements and/or other qualified out-of-pocket medical expenses.

-The RSF puts retirement timing in your hands and makes your retirement more financially feasible by lowering your retirement medical costs.
+The RSF puts retirement timing in your hands and makes it more financially feasible by reducing your medical costs in retirement.

-You don’t need to track when you are eligible for the RSF.
-You will be notified by email and printed mail after you retire.
+You don’t need to track your eligibility for the RSF.
+You will be notified by email and by print mail after you retire.

 Learn more about the RSF